LispCookbook/cl-cookbook/gui.md

 Graphical User Interfaces in Lisp.
 In fact, the first GUI builder was written in Lisp (and sold to Apple.
 It is now Interface Builder).

-Lisp is also famous and unrivaled for its interactive development capabilities, a feature even more worth having to develop GUI applications.
+Lisp is also famous and unrivalled for its interactive development capabilities, a feature even more worth having to develop GUI applications.
 Can you imagine compiling one function and seeing your GUI update instantly?
 We can do this with many GUI frameworks today,